-We don't have an anticipated number at this point, but during the RFP process, we send out a letter to all of our private school principals provided in the private school directory via the school district.
+We don't have an exact number, but during the RFP process, we send out a letter to all of our private school principals provided in the private school directory via the school district.
 We invite them to participate in the program.
 This typically happens in early August.
-We will relay appropriate information regarding our policies (i.e., facial coverings, social distancing) due to COVID-19 and our capacity.
+We will relay any information regarding policies (i.e., facial coverings, social distancing) due to COVID-19 and our capacity.
 When we hear back from principals we can better gauge participation and numbers.
-On average our Universal Orlando Foundation Branch welcomes between 8-12 private school students into its 21st CCLC program each year.